mongodb/docs/source/reference/mongoimport.rst

 .. option:: --drop

-   Modifies the importation procedure so that every collection is dropped from the target database before restoring the collection from the dumped backup.
+   Modifies the importation procedure so that the target instance drops every collection before restoring the collection from the dumped backup.

-TODO fix passive voice here

 .. option:: --headerline